 Check out this link to enable archive mailboxes.

-Given the exponential amount of data generated in our environments today, it is obvious that the instrument able to find sensitive information in those gigabytes of data and protect it, is needed.
+Given the exponential amount of data generated in our environments today, it is obvious that an instrument able to find sensitive information in those gigabytes of data and protect it is needed.
 This instrument is Azure Information Protection.
-It offers capabilities for detecting, classifying and labelling files.
-Once applied label makes them confidential, general or any other to your choice.
+It offers capabilities for detecting, classifying, and labelling files.
+Once applied, the label makes them confidential, general, or some other level of protection you choose.
 AIP can classify and label your data:

 And wherever it may reside:

-This is pretty cool.
-It means that your data is protected no matter which service it actually ends up in, because all these services recognize the labels, so protections, implied by labels, are always going to be respected.
+This is pretty cool!
+It means that your data is protected no matter which service it actually ends up in, because all these services recognize the labels; thus protections, implied by labels, are always going to be respected.

-Microsoft developed Intune, a tool which helps organization to reach outside of its perimeter, manage and control both Microsoft and non-Microsoft devices.
-It's compatible with the most common devices and apps in the marketplace, so the employees' mobility has grown considerably.
-And the best thing about Intune is that with such a great number of various devices supervised, it still guarantees corporate data security.
+Microsoft developed Intune, a tool that helps an organization reach outside of its perimeter, managing and controlling both Microsoft and non-Microsoft devices.
+It's compatible with the most common devices and apps in the marketplace, so the employees' mobility grows considerably.
+The best thing about Intune is that with such a great number of various devices supervised, it still guarantees corporate data security.

-Data loss prevention (DLP) is a specific policy which may assist you in detecting personal sensitive data stored in various locations, like SharePoint or OneDrive etc., and prevent your users from inadvertently sharing it.
-They are offered policy tips that help them to comply with your DLP policies and still don’t interfere with their work.
-Here you can find the overview of DLP policies and get started with DLP policy recommendations.
+Data loss prevention (DLP) is a specific policy that may assist you in detecting personal sensitive data stored in various locations, like SharePoint or OneDrive, etc., and prevent your users from inadvertently sharing it.
+They are offered policy tips that help them to comply with your DLP policies and still won't interfere with their work.
+Here is where you can find the overview of DLP policies.